dpi-tta-lessons/asking-questions/content.md

 Isn't that nice?

 This is the #1 way to impress your instructors and TAs when asking questions.
-It makes it much easier to help when you ask a question.
+It makes it much easier for us to help when you ask a question.

 ## Conclusion